Best Mattress 2026

 “I think the Nectar Classic does a great job of relieving back pain.
 The pressure map test results show a lot of blue and green on our backs, meaning back sleepers should experience good pressure relief from the Nectar.” – Nichole Mondshein, lead reviewer and staff writer

 Few mattresses come close to the value of the Nectar Classic.
 A queen-sized mattress often goes on sale for just under $700.
-My fellow mattress testers and I gave the Nectar Classic a 4 out of 5 or higher across every category, but cooling and motion isolation were where it performed the best.
+My fellow mattress testers and I gave the Nectar Classic a 4 out of 5 or higher in nearly every category, but cooling and motion isolation were where it performed the best.

 As a hot sleeper, one of the first things I noticed and appreciated about the Nectar was its crisp cover layer.
 To test the Nectar Classic’s cooling abilities, I measured the temperature of its surface before and after lying on it.
 After 5 minutes, the temperature only increased by 5.4 degrees, earning it a near-perfect 4.5 out of 5 in the cooling category.